akielaries/openMTPK-docs/docs/source/index.rst

 Many of these implementations were first prototypes in Wolfram Mathetmatica, then converted to C++ code for the package.
 Look in the drivers folder for examples on using these tools in your own project.
-This paper will highlight the modules in use, the mathematics/logic behind them, future developments, and more. \linebreak
+This paper will highlight the modules in use, the mathematics/logic behind them, future developments, and more.

 .. note::